 What lessons learned have you learned from traveling to exotic places with young kids?
 Share your own tips below.

-Disclosure: Journeys Within and their partners provided most elements of the writer’s trip (hotels, intra-Asia airfare, guides, ground transportation, and sightseeing entry fees) free of charge.
-In keeping with WendyPerrin.com standard practice, there was no request for coverage on Journeys Within’s part, nor was anything promised on ours.
-You can read our sponsored travel agreement with Journeys Within here.
+Disclosure: April and Andrea and their partners provided most elements of the writer’s trip (hotels, intra-Asia airfare, guides, ground transportation, and sightseeing entry fees) free of charge.
+In keeping with WendyPerrin.com standard practice, there was no request for coverage on their part, nor was anything promised on ours.
+You can read our sponsored travel agreement here.